Online Resource Allocation via Static Bundle Pricing: Lower Bounds

 We now reuse \emph{exactly} the same construction and analysis as in the proof of Theorem~\ref{thm:lb-gen}, specialized to $B=1$ ($r=2$), with this choice of $m$ and~$t$.
 Lemma~\ref{lem:PBD} gives $\Prob{X \ge 1} \;\ge\; 0.5$, since $Np = B$.

-The structural part is exactly as in the $B$-copies proof, with $B=1$ and $r=2$: the analogue of Observation~\ref{ob:at-most-B-groups} (for $B=1$) says that no feasible allocation can serve buyers from more than one group; the analogue of Observation~\ref{ob:serve-B-groups} (with $B=1$) says that if $E_i$ holds, the offline optimum can serve all $t$ buyers in group $i$.
+The structural part is exactly as in the $B$-copies proof, with $B=1$ and $r=2$: the analogue of Claim~\ref{ob:at-most-B-groups} (for $B=1$) says that no feasible allocation can serve buyers from more than one group; the analogue of Claim~\ref{ob:serve-B-groups} (with $B=1$) says that if $E_i$ holds, the offline optimum can serve all $t$ buyers in group $i$.
 Thus, repeating the offline argument from Theorem~\ref{thm:lb-gen} with $B=1$,

-Similarly, the same argument from the proof of Theorem~\ref{thm:lb-gen} with $B=1$ shows that each group has total expected value $1$ and, once the algorithm takes value from a group, the expected remaining value in that group is at most 1; combined with the fact that at most one group can be partially served when $B=1$, this yields
+Similarly, the Rubinstein-style online argument from the proof of Theorem~\ref{thm:lb-gen} with $B=1$ shows that each group has total expected value $1$ and, once the algorithm takes value from a group, the expected remaining value in that group is at most 1; combined with the fact that at most one group can be partially served when $B=1$, this yields

 Therefore, for $m = p^3$ and all sufficiently large primes $p$,

 which proves Theorem~\ref{thm:lb-1}.